kubernetes-retired/kubernetes-anywhere/ecs.md

 # kubectl scale --namespace=kube-system --replicas=3 rc kube-dns-v8
 # kubectl get pods --all-namespaces --watch

-# kubectl get create -f /guestbook-example
+# kubectl create -f /guestbook-example/
 # kubectl get pods --watch

 ... ## test it localy first, then forward the port to access it in the browser